omerfarukeker/Sudoku-Solver/README.md

 ![plot2](https://github.com/omerfarukeker/Sudoku-Solver/blob/master/board_initial.JPG)

 And starts applying the strategies in the listed order which is given above.
-Any changes in the board results in recursively calling the solver function again:
+Any changes in the board results in recursively calling the solver function again.
+Changes in the board are logged and displayed in Row&Column pair indication:

 ```python
 R4C5=5 : Hidden Singles (row)